n10v/id3v2/README.md

 **If you want some functionality, that library can't do, or you have some question, just write an issue.
-I will implement it as fast as I can**
+I will implement it as fast as I can.**

 **And of course, pull requests are welcome!**